You are here

 - Get informed: go online, take out books, join a support group, attend community info sessions, talk to others.

-- Look for more interactive options to help them discover help.
+- Look for more Tools section to help them discover help.

 If none of this works, or it's not enough to keep your friend safe, reach out and get help for your friend: